pirainogi/mixxy_rails/README.md

 * HTML5 and CSS3 (semi-responsive)
 * PostgreSQL Database

-Please find the React frontend repo [here](https://github.com/dwfig/mixxy_react).
+### Please find the React frontend repo [here](https://github.com/dwfig/mixxy_react).

 ## Prerequisites

 You will need `rails` and `bundle` installed on your computer in order to run this app.
 You will also need PostgreSQL installed and running in order to create, migrate, and seed your local database.

 In order to run this app, first clone this repo down onto your local machine and navigate to that directory.
-Then run `bundle install` in order to install all of the necessary gems locally. **If you'd like to source your own audio URLs to seed your file library differently than the options provided, we recommend `.ogg` or `.wav` files.
+Then run `bundle install` in order to install all of the necessary gems locally. **If you'd like to source your own audio files to seed your file library differently than the options provided, we recommend links to `.ogg` or `.wav` files.
 They need to be added to the `db/seeds.rb` file prior to seeding your local database.**

 * `rails db:create`
 * `rails db:migrate`